prashantgohel321/Linux-Administration-and-DBA/03 AD Domain Services Installation/01 promote-dc-server2022.md

 ## DNS Installation

 - The wizard asks whether to install DNS.
-In almost all cases, I install DNS on the Domain Controller because Active Directory depends on it.
-DNS service records are automatically created and updated by Active Directory when DNS runs locally.
+In almost all cases, I install DNS on the Domain Controller because AD depends on it.
+DNS service records are automatically created and updated by AD when DNS runs locally.

 - Installing DNS here ensures that clients and domain-joined machines can locate services without relying on external DNS servers that are unaware of internal domain records.